-Though there can be multiple causes, the most common reason for the occurrence of Cushing’s disease is a tumor placed either on the pituitary gland at the base of the brain or on either of the glands placed next to the kidneys.
+Though there can be multiple causes, the most common reason for Cushing’s disease is a tumor placed either on the pituitary gland at the base of the brain or on either of the glands placed next to the kidneys.

 This tumor causes uncontrolled production of the stress hormone called cortisol.
-Excess of anything is bad, but the excess of the stress hormone cortisol is worse.
+Excess of anything is bad, but excess stress hormone cortisol is worse.
 It gives rise to a host of health issues and complicated comorbid issues.

 1. Weruva Grain-Free Natural Canned Wet Dog Food

-The primary protein here is boneless, skinless, white meat chicken.
-White meat chicken is a high source of protein that has very little fat content.
-The low fat to protein ratio makes it our leading choice for best dog food for Cushing’s disease.
+The primary protein here is boneless, skinless, white-meat chicken.
+White meat chicken is a high protein source with very little fat content.
+The low fat-to-protein ratio makes it our leading choice for best dog food for Cushing’s disease.

 The formulation is not dry kibbles but has a wet gravy composition, which makes it very easy for your dog to eat.
-It is known that kidneys, liver, etc make Cushing’s disease worse, so it is preferred to not have the products which do not use whole, natural non-GMO chicken or chicken waste.
-It has a dolphin caught wild tuna for added protein benefits.
+It is known that kidneys, liver, etc. make Cushing’s disease worse, so it is preferred not to have products that do not use whole, natural, non-GMO chicken or chicken waste.
+It has a dolphin-caught wild tuna for added protein benefits.

-Allergies increase the symptoms of Cushing’s disease, therefore it is imperative to avoid ingredients that can provoke allergies.
-For that reason alone Weruva doesn’t contain any grains, wheat, soy, gluten or carrageenan.
+Allergies increase the symptoms of Cushing’s disease.
+Therefore, it is imperative to avoid ingredients that can provoke allergies.
+Therefore, Weruva doesn’t contain grains, wheat, soy, gluten, or carrageenan.

-The lack of any additives, artificial flavorings, or colors makes it an extremely healthy alternative.
-To make this healthier a burst of nutrients, vitamins and minerals has been added.
-Antioxidants which are free radicals to fight any disease, make it a vital addition.
+The lack of additives, artificial flavorings, or colors makes it an extremely healthy alternative.
+A burst of nutrients, vitamins, and minerals have been added to make this healthier.
+Antioxidants, free radicals to fight any disease, make it a vital addition.
 It is a complete meal solution for your pet.
 This alleviates most of the symptoms and helps build muscle mass.

 - High-quality ingredients which are grass-fed and non-GMO

-- High protein low fat and sugar ration is a good diet for Cushing’s
+- A high protein, low fat, and sugar ration is a good diet for Cushing’s

 - The dogs enjoy the chicken meal